aldebaran/qibuild/doc/guide/cmdline/building_a_project.rst

 Using an IDE
 ------------

-QiBuild is based on CMake, which in turns knows how to generate project files for many of IDEs : XCode, Eclipse, Visual Studio.
+qiBuild is based on CMake, which in turns knows how to generate project files for many of IDEs : XCode, Eclipse, Visual Studio.

 Here we are only dealing with the details for: